NATO to finalize agreement giving alliance greater control over military aid to Ukraine - KESQ

 “This will put our support on a firmer footing, provide predictability for Kyiv, and address both immediate and long-term needs,” Stoltenberg said.

-Stoltenberg added that the effort will be headquartered in Wiesbaden, Germany and fall under NATO command, led by a 3-star General reporting to the Supreme Allied Commander Europe, Gen. Chris Cavoli, who is also the head of US European Command.
+A US defense official and European diplomat added that the effort will be headquartered in Wiesbaden, Germany and fall under NATO command, led by a three-star general reporting to the Supreme Allied Commander Europe, Gen. Chris Cavoli, who is also the head of US European Command.

 Earlier in the day on Thursday, Stoltenberg said the “whole idea” of the new framework was to “minimize the risk for gaps and delays” — particularly after a months-long delay by the US in providing additional security aid had real negative impacts on Ukraine’s ability to fight Russia.